 “I’d like to buy the world a Coke, and keep it company…” It’s one of the most well-known jingles of all time, advertising legend Bill Backer, of Backer Spielvogel Bates, Inc., wrote this in the early 1970s.
 The message of the commercial, which features a diverse group of singers, hands joined, swaying on a hilltop, is that people are not so different from one another, that through our common bonds, including enjoying Coca-Cola, everyone can strive towards a better tomorrow.

 Coca-Cola did not see this commercial as a simple platitude.
 Throughout their existence, they have used their massive platform for philanthropy and goodwill, including sponsoring the Coca-Cola First Generation Scholarship.
 One of several scholarships offered by tribal colleges to Native American or Alaskan students, the Coke scholarship is open to any first-generation college student with at least a 2.9 GPA that demonstrates financial need.
-Students must submit their applications by the end of May, and the scholarship rewards its chosen applicants with a $5,000 check towards college tuition.
+Chosen first-generation applicants receive scholarships awarding them $5,000 to go towards their college tuition.

 Chicago is a city with great importance in the history of equal opportunity.
 From the counter sit-ins at Jack Spratt’s coffee shop by young black students to housing the headquarters of the first person of color to be elected president, Chicago has maintained the image of a destination city for those looking to overcome personal or societal struggles.
 This theme is present to this day in the many opportunities afforded to first-generation college students throughout the city, most notably the University of Chicago’s Odyssey Scholarship.